-Please Check One:

-Under some programs, benefits may continue while the hearing decision is pending.
-If possible,

-I WANT my benefits to continue until the hearing decision is made.
-I understand that if the decision is not in my favor, I may have to pay back the benefits.
-I want the following benefits to continue:
+Please Check One: Under some programs, benefits may conti nue while the hearing decision is pending.
+If possible, il the hearing decision is made.
+I understa .
+I want the following benefits to continue: nd that if the decision is not in my favor, ☐ Cash ☐ SN NAP Cash and SNAP Medical Assistance I DO NOT WANT my benefits contin nued while the hearing decision is pending.
+Do you want someone else to represent yo ou at the hearing?
+If yes, provide their info rmation in the space below.

-] Cash

-Cash and SNAP

-Medical Assistance

-I DO NOT WANT my benefits continued while the hearing decision is pending.

-SNAP

-Do you want someone else to represent you at the hearing?
-If yes, provide their information in the space below.

 Approved Representative First Name, Last Name Telephone Number Email Address Address (No. & Street, Apt.
-No.) Representative's Firm (if applicable) City, State, Zip Code

-(If signed by a person other than the customer, you must attach written authorization to file an appeal on behalf of customer.
-Please note: the Bureau of Hearings does not have a standardized authorization form and the "Approved Representative Consent Form" (IL 444-2998) is not accepted for appeal representation, as its scope is limited to applying for benefits.)

-Your Signature (or Signature of Approved Representative)

-Date

-(if signed by a person other than the customer, attach written authorization to file an appeal on behalf of customer)

-Please Note: You are entitled by law to a final decision on your appeal and to full implementation of a decision favorable to you within 90 days from the time you requested the appeal, unless you have requested a delay of your hearing.
+No.) Representative's Firm (if applicable) City, State, Zip Code es not have a standardized authorization to ted for appeal representation, as its scope in the second in the secon Your Signature (or Signature of Approved Representative) Date (if signed by a person other than the customer, attach written authorization to file an appeal on behalf of customer) Please Note: You are entitled by law to a final decision on your appeal and to full implementation of a decision favorable to you within 90 days from the time you requested the appeal, unless you have requested a delay of your hearing.
 For SNAP benefits only, you are entitled by law to a final decision on your appeal within 60 days and full implementation of a decision favorable to you within 10 days of receipt of the hearing decision.

-For IDHS Office Use Only: To be completed by the FCRC or Hearings

-Date Notice of Appeal Received: Date of Postmark, if mailed (attach envelope): Date of written request for hearing, if preceding this form: Date of Decision Being Appealed: Case Name: Case Number:
+For IDHS Office Use Only: To be completed by the FCRC or Hearings Date Notice of Appeal Received: Date of Postmark, if mailed (attach envelope): Date of written request for hearing, if preceding this form: Date of Decision Being Appealed: Case Name: Case Number:

-IL444-0103 (R-03-17) Appeal Request Form (SNAP, Medical Assistance, Cash Assistance, Child Care) Printed by Authority of the State of Illinois -0- Copies